 - A Members Voluntary Liquidation might be used as a tool to re-organise a group of companies for example if a subsidiary company is no longer required or may have become dormant and this is a way to close this company down.

-What is the process of a Members Voluntary Liquidation?
+What is the Members Voluntary Liquidation Process?

 Most companies incorporated after the Companies Act 2006 will allow for the conduct of meetings to be resolved by written resolution.

 The first meeting held, is the Board of Directors’ meeting which will resolve to appoint AABRS to deal with the formalities of convening a shareholders meeting; appoint any agent where necessary; and to propose a nominated Insolvency Practitioner from AABRS to act as Liquidator.